pizzeys/payday/README.md

           unit_price: Unit Price
           quantity: Quantity
           amount: Amount

 If you translate the invoice to your own language, please send me a copy of your locale.yml file so that we can include it with the main Payday distribution and other Payday users can enjoy the fruits of your labor.

 Examples
 ===
 Here's an [example PDF Invoice](https://github.com/downloads/commondream/payday/example.pdf)

-There's also an example Rails application running on Heroku at [http://payday-example.heroku.com](http://payday-example.heroku.com).
-You can check out the source at [http://github.com/commondream/payday-example](http://github.com/commondream/payday-example).

 Contributing
 ===